-The UX and UI of this software are actually really nice, from browsing around the web this is distinctly lacking in this category of software.
+The UX and UI of this software are nice, from browsing around the web this is distinctly lacking in this category of software.

-This product is actually a mini-suite of applications, each of them with a user type in mind or a function that is needed – what’s in the box?
+This product is a mini-suite of applications, each of them with a user type in mind or a function that is needed.

 - Environmental control – turn on your TV, lights, fan, answer the intercom etc if you can have it connected up.